 We applaud, and support, each of these efforts.
 But without a comprehensive data set that includes the entire media supply chain, we’re not sure they can deliver fully on their promises.

-Or consider the so-called BUMMER platforms (“Behaviors of Users Modified and Made into Empires for Rent,” per Jaron Lanier) — Facebook, Google, YouTube, Twitter, WhatsApp.
-The tech giants claim to be waging war against mis- and disinformation, but they’ve so far failed miserably.
+Or consider the so-called BUMMER platforms (“Behaviors of Users Modified and Made into Empires for Rent,” per Jaron Lanier) — Facebook, Twitter, WhatsApp, Google and YouTube.
+The tech giants are waging war against mis- and disinformation, but they’ve so far failed.

 Why the failure?
 Why can’t the world’s largest, wealthiest technology companies successfully protect their users from bad actors, malicious manipulation and bias masquerading as journalism?